Princess Academy: The Forgotten Sisters: Plot

 When the ship arrives in Asland, the five of them jump overboard and retreat from the Storans.
 They break into the palace and find Queen Sabet, who immediately recognizes Astrid, Felissa, and Sus as the daughters she was forced to give away.
-Miri discovers that they are indeed princesses - Astrid being Crown Prince Steffan's twin, born first - and is outraged that the sisters were taken from their family out of fear that they would overthrow their brother, as a previous succession war had occurred between a royal twin sister and brother in Danland.
+Miri realizes that they are indeed princesses, with Astrid being Crown Prince Steffan's older twin sister, and is outraged that the sisters were taken from their family out of fear that they would overthrow their brother, as a previous succession war had occurred between a royal twin sister and brother in Danland.

 To stop the Storan invasion, Miri and Britta, Steffan's wife, escort the sisters to meet King Fader, only to learn that he has died.
 They realize the Storans had invaded on the pretense that King Bjorn had deceived Stora with the promise of a princess for a bride when he supposedly had no daughters.
 The Storans plan a secret attack on the palace in order to kill King Bjorn, which Miri thwarts by warning Peder through quarry-speaking.
 Though their plan to kill King Bjorn has failed, the Storans decide to use the girls as bait to lure the king into a trap.
 Miri, Britta, Astrid, Felissa, and Sus are thrown into a cell and treated horribly by the Storans, but meet King Fader's son, Kaspar, who has become the next king of Stora.
 He and Sus are close in age, and Sus proposes that they become betrothed in order to stop the war.
 Kaspar accepts, and a peace treaty is signed.
 The girls reunite with the royals and Peder and return to the palace.

 Queen Sabet dismisses the chief delegate who took her daughters away from her and Britta is appointed the new chief delegate.
 The princesses are welcomed into the palace, and Steffan steps down as crown prince in favour of Astrid, who is the first-born in the family.
 Miri and Peder return home to Mount Eskel.
 Miri is reunited with her Pa and Marda, and tells them that the king has given the graduates of the princess academy ownership of Mount Eskel.
 The village celebrates, and Miri and Peder become betrothed.